 - HPV – pap smear

-We also provide more in-depth information and resources, confidential consultations with a CAPS medical professional, and referrals when your need extends beyond the scope of our services.
+We also provide more in-depth information and resources, private consultations with a CAPS medical professional, and referrals when your need extends beyond the scope of our services.

 We are here to help.
-The caring staff at CAPS Pregnancy Clinics provides confidential (private) consultations and are sensitive to your needs and concerns.
+The caring staff at CAPS Pregnancy + Medical Clinics provide private consultations and are sensitive to your needs and concerns.